shuzhao-li-lab/asari/README.md

 A sample here is an injection in LC-MS experiments.
 A MassTrace is an extracted chromatogram (EIC or XIC).
 Peak is specific to a sample, but a feature is defined per experiment.

-This uses `mass2chem` for mass search and annotation functions.
+This uses `mass2chem` and `JMS` for mass search and annotation functions.

 Algorithms
 ==========